singaround/songbook/songs/jeanne-de-clisson-jeanne-de-clisson.md

 _Lioness of Bretagne, la belle dame sans merci_

 She-wolf of the Channel, Lioness of the main
-Jeanne murdered French sailors again and again
-She’d leave one man alive to warn others to flee
+Jeanne slaughtered French sailors again and again She’d leave one man alive to warn others to flee
 From Jeanne de Clisson, la belle dame sans merci